hidekatsu-izuno/next-navigation-history/README.md

 ## Usage

-If you want to access backup data, you have to define a useHistoryState.
+If you want to access backup data, you have to use a useNavigationHistory.

 ```javascript
 import { useNavigationHistory } from 'next-navigation-history'